What is Fractional Sales Management? – Top question from Google

 You may be lucky and find a semi-retired Sales Director who will point you in the right direction and make some introductions to his/her network for £2000 per month.

-Alternately, if you want someone to scale your business from £1m to £10m in ARR and need them to have a proven track record delivering the latest Inbound and Outbound strategies you will need to invest more money.
+Alternately, if you want someone to scale your business from £1m to £10m in ARR and need them to have a proven track record delivering the latest Inbound and Outbound strategies and sales process you will need to invest more money.

 Our advice as always would be to shop around and find out who is available and what sort of skills and experience they have.

-Whilst it may seem counter intuitive you should avoid hiring your Fractional Sales Leader on a Day rate.
+Whilst it may seem counter intuitive you should avoid hiring a Part time Sales Manager on a Day rate.
 This is because you are paying them for their knowledge and experience, not their time.

 In addition to time spent with you and your team, the best Fractional Leaders will give you “Shower Time”.
 Shower Time is the time spent on critical thinking, ideas and strategies away from their desk so to speak.